danbev/learning-ai/notes/rope.md

 In RoPE each dimension is rotated by a different angle which is a function of both the position in the sequence and the dimension.
 So the angle encodes the position information.
-So the forumal for the angle needs take the position index into account.
+So the formula for the angle needs take the position index into account.

 So a rotation is applied to each dimension of the query and key vectors.
 These